trusk89/socialmanagertools-igbot/README.md

 See images in ./logs/screenshot or disable `chrome_headless` flag.

 # Bugs
-* Bug: `[ERROR] login: The username you entered doesn't belong to an account.
+* Error: `[ERROR] login: The username you entered doesn't belong to an account.
 Please check your username and try again. (restart bot and retry...)`
+* Why happen?
+Instagram desktop is in overcapacity.
+Happen at 12-14 and 19-21 all days.
-- Solution: Logout from your instagram app, and login again.
+* Solution: Login in other time or Logout from your instagram app, and login again.
 Reboot bot and retry...
 Try and retry, and retry, and retry...
 Or stop bot and wait 2-3h...

 # TODO
 Features: